lintool/guide/what-working-with-me-is-like.md

 ## What should I be working on?

-In terms of research, I expect you to tackle problems in one of two categories:
+In terms of research, I expect you to tackle items in one of two categories:

 + Research problems that I've formulated or novel approaches to existing problems that I've devised.
 These items can be found in our group's internal research board, which contains a holding area for "unclaimed ideas".